HPC enabled local probabilistic tsunami hazard assessment workflow

 Figure 3: A workflow for local Probabilistic Tsunami Hazard Analysis taking as input user-supplied topo-bathymetric grids and specified hazard metrics.
 The underlying earthquake models (including probability of occurrence) is the TSUMAPS1.1 model.
 The numerical tsunami simulations are carried out at external HPC centers, and the hazard results are summarized and visualized for the user.

 The user would need to specify the following:

-- Topobathymetric grids for the coastline of interest and for tsunami source and propagation modelling
+- topobathymetric grids for the coastline of interest and tsunami source and propagation modeling

 although we would provide advice on all aspects of the specifications.
-The computational resources needed are very dependent upon the size of the simulations and the number of scenarios required.
+The computational resources needed depend on the size of the simulations and the number of scenarios required.
 The Tsunami-HySEA code requires GPUs.

-In all the tsunami simulations performed, we save sea level time-series and inundation maps with the aim of training and developing Machine Learning components in workflows.
+In all the tsunami simulations performed, we save sea level time series and inundation maps to train and develop Machine Learning components in workflows.